glitchwrks/xt_ide/README.md

 More info on the Glitch Works project to provide boards, kits, and fully assembled units [can be found here](http://www.glitchwrks.com/xt-ide).
 A writeup on the rev 4 design process [is available here](http://www.glitchwrks.com/2017/11/23/xt-ide-rev4).

+If you're looking for the rev 3 branch, [it can be found here](https://github.com/glitchwrks/xt_ide/tree/rev_3).
+The README and related documentation have been preserved along with the design files.

 ### Jumper Settings

 [modem7](http://minuszerodegrees.net/) created a great set of jumper diagrams for the rev 4 boards, available [on his site](http://www.minuszerodegrees.net/xtide/rev_4/XT-IDE%20Rev%204%20-%20general.htm) as well as in this Git repository: